marcusoftnet/marcusoftnet.github.io/_posts/2014-04-01-koaGenYield.md

 usefulness of generators stand out for me.
-Start this simple site up and then access it from the terminal with "<span style="font-family: Courier New, Courier, monospace;">curl http://localhost:3000 -v</span>" so that you can see the headers returned, and there you see the X-Response-Time reported.
+Start this simple site up and then access it from the terminal with "<span style="font-family: Courier New, Courier, monospace;">curl http://localhost:3000 -v" so that you can see the headers returned, and there you see the X-Response-Time reported.
 As well at the console.